 - Too much perfume or aftershave.

-- Too much jewellery or makeup.
+- Too much jewelry or makeup.

 Article kindly supplied by CT Shirts, retailer of mens suits.